top of page

 Meanwhile, Q4 Last 8 is 13.6 points higher!

-CFB RESULTS: MIDDLE 8 IS THE WORST
+CFB RESULTS: MIDDLE 8 IS THE LEAST VALUABLE

 The Full Rankings: